divymurli/ML_Reprod_HybridEnergyModels/README.md

 ## Training

 * To train a model with the supervised training method run `python train_supervised.py`.
 Model artefacts (checkpoints) will be stored in `./artefacts_supervised`.
 * To train a model with the joint energy-based model (JEM) training method, run `python train_JEM_algorithm.py`.
 Model artefacts (checkpoints, images) will be stored in `./artefacts`. _Note_: The JEM training technique is unstable, and the training run will crash.
 This is discussed in Appendix H.3 of the [paper](https://arxiv.org/abs/1912.03263).
-If and when it does crash, do the following: in `params.json`, change `params["load_from_checkpoint"]` to `True`, and change `params["start_epoch"]` to the epoch where it crashed.
+If and when it does crash, do the following: In `params.json`, change `params["load_from_checkpoint"]` to `True`, and change `params["start_epoch"]` to the epoch where it crashed.
 Try loading from earlier checkpoints if the most recent one crashes.
 Re-run, and repeat.

 ## Analysis